ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 *Connection script with automatic signon to ICCF*

 This script waits for the ICCF signon screen (recognized by the word ‘REMOTE’), then enters the userid and password in two separate fields and sends the completed screen to the host.
 It waits for the ICCF main menu (recognized by the word “Escape”) and presses F6.
 It then enters the transaction code CEMT.
 The SBA orders 11xxxx identify the position of the userid and password fields in the ICCF signon panel and may vary as a function of the site.

-*5.4.3.4.
-Connect to TSO with USER and PASSWORD and await start of ISPF*
+**Connect to TSO with USER and PASSWORD and await start of ISPF**

 This is an example of an HTTP transaction which uses the “Logon Message” field to pass the userid to TSO, followed by a script to complete the TSO/ISPF logon process: